-The best place to start is with a good divorce attorney or a family solicitor.
+The best place to start is with a good family solicitor.
 How to pick a good family solicitor?
 Look at what their values are.
 You want a client-led approach with an emphasis on problem solving and mediation.
 Solicitors make the entire process calmer and more structured.
 Splitting assets and figuring out how you are going to live with your children afterwards is a difficult process and having outside guidance can help keep the process as respectful as possible.

 2. Use the Separation Wisely